 Syllable Stress Table

-The Syllable Stress Table (SST), as shown on this page, has words in the cells of a table, positioned according to the number of syllables they contain and where the stress falls.
+The Syllable Stress Table (SST), has words in the cells of a table, positioned according to the number of syllables they contain and where the stress falls.

 The words in the SST below represent the topic of phonology and can be used to good effect in teacher training sessions.
 SSTs can be used with any topic, for example, flying, as on the right.
 SSTs can be used to pre-teach vocabulary as shown in the Extreme Weather new story.